Go to exercises and answers

 • Total sponsorship revenue reaches $50,000

-It is important to consider that key performance indicators will reported to stakeholders.
-They provide "essential-to-know" information about the organisation and its progress.
+It is important to consider that key performance indicators will be reported to stakeholders.
+They provide "essential-to-know" information.

-Key performance indicators are clear-cut.
-It is something that is either achieved or not achieved.
+Key performance indicators should be clear-cut, that is they are either achieved or not achieved.
 Using key performance indicators, the management process will compare what was desired with what actually happened.